 What is the difference between the "Foundations Certificate in University Teaching Skills" and the "Certificate in University Teaching Skills"?

-The Foundations Certificate can be earned by attending ten Effective Teaching Seminars.
+The Foundations Certificate can be earned by completing ten Effective Teaching Credits and writing a reflection.
 The Certificate in University Teaching Skills has more complex requirements and results in a professional Teaching Portfolio.

 Which certificate is right for me?